pdt1806/the-other-me/README.md

 - A simple and clean design.
 - Lightweight and fast.
 - Responsive design.
-- You will know more about "the other me."
+- Help you know more about "the other me."